mxagar/accelerated_computer_science_coursera/01_OOP/README.md

 ### Class Destructor

-- Class destructors are called at the end of te lifecycle of the class and they clean up the memory allocated to the class instance
+- Class destructors are called at the end of the lifecycle of the class and they clean up the memory allocated to the class instance
 - There is an **automatic default destructor** provided if we do nothing
     - The only action by it is to call the default destructor of all member objects
     - So, if we want some logging or additional clean-up (e.g., free heap memory with `delete`), we need our custom destructor